KingFelix/Emerald/about.md

 - Founding member of YouCaring <a href="https://techcrunch.com/2018/04/03/gofundme-acquires-youcaring-as-charitable-crowdfunding-continues-to-consolidate/">(Acq.
 GoFundMe)</a>

-- Head of Demand Gen and Marketing Ops for Codenvy <a href="https://techcrunch.com/2017/05/25/red-hat-to-acquire-codenvy-as-part-of-its-growing-container-strategy/">(Acq.
+- Head of demand gen and marketing ops for Codenvy <a href="https://techcrunch.com/2017/05/25/red-hat-to-acquire-codenvy-as-part-of-its-growing-container-strategy/">(Acq.
 Red Hat)</a>

 - Lifecycle marketing lead, Red Hat Developer <a href="https://techcrunch.com/2019/07/09/ibm-closes-red-hat-acquisition-for-34-billion/">(Acq.
 IBM)</a>